There’s something about the combination of chocolate, peanut butter and oatmeal that makes these No Bake Cookies irresistible.

 - 1/2 cup all-natural peanut butter

-Speaking of all-time favorite cookies, here are three of my latest faves:
+Speaking of all-time favorite cookies, here is of my latest faves:

 What can I say?
-I love cookies.
-And cake.
-And cupcakes.
-And pie.
-And all things dessert.
+I love cookies, cake, cupcakes, pie and all things dessert.

 A big thank-you to Amy and her invitation to guest post on The Idea Room.
 For more yummy recipes (and a bit of humor), you can visit me at isthisREALLYmylife.com.

 Would you like more Recipes, DIY, Printables and Organization Ideas?